RoadBlasters: Reception

 In a capsule review of the Atari Lynx version for STart, Clayton Walnum praised the game's massive length and combination of "standard racing with heaps of action."
 He added that "If you liked Roadblasters on another system, you won't be disappointed in the Lynx version."

 CVG Magazine also reviewed the Atari Lynx version of the game, Julian Rignall went on to say "Roadblasters is a challenging game and is technically superb, with stunning graphics and great speech."
 He said it was fun but the levels were frustrating finally giving it a rating of 76 out of 100.

 In a review of the Lynx version, Robert A. Jung concluded, "This is a mind-blowing awesome adaptation.
 I'd recommend it to most video-game players -- fans of driving games, fans of shooting games, fans of action games, and fans of the arcade original.
 It's a challenging, well-balanced arcade/action game, faithful to the original, worthy of the Lynx and offering lots of hours of fun.

 This goes right up there with Blue Lightning as one of the best Lynx games around."
 He gave a score of 9 out of 10.

 Legacy

-The game appeared on the Sony PlayStation compilation Arcade's Greatest Hits: The Atari Collection 2 in 1998.
-It was also released for the PlayStation 2, Xbox, GameCube and PC as part of the Midway Arcade Treasures arcade game compilation.
+The game appeared on the PlayStation compilation Arcade's Greatest Hits: The Atari Collection 2 in 1998.
+It was also released for the PlayStation 2, Xbox, GameCube and Windows as part of the 2003 Midway Arcade Treasures arcade game compilation.

 A port can be played in Lego Dimensions via an Arcade Dock in the level "The Phantom Zone."

-The game made an appearance in Disney's Wreck-It Ralph as the particular game the film's main antagonist, Turbo (also known as King Candy), tries to commandeer but accidentally ends up crashing the moment he drove his car into the players.
-As he was extremely jealous of being outshone by the new game, resulting in both this game and his own being unplugged and taken out of Litwak's Arcade (as shown in his backstory).
+The game is featured in the film Wreck-It Ralph as part of the backstory of Turbo/King Candy, the film's villain.